 Cyberbullying takes place using electronic technology, digital devices.
-This includes devices and equipment such as mobile phones, computers, and tablets as well as social media sites, text messages, chat, and websites.
-Cyberbullying in some ways is similar to the traditional forms of bullying that the parents of today would be familiar with.
-It can take a number of different forms.
-Some examples of cyberbullying would be sending threatening messages, spreading lies or rumours online, pretending to be someone else online by creating a fake social media profile or taking control of a person's account.
-Tricking people to accept a person as Friend or Follower just to access a targets Personal Information, then posting or sharing it online or posting embarrassing or hurtful images or videos of someone online.
+This includes devices and equipment such as mobile phones, computers, tablets, as well as social media sites, text, messages, chat, and websites.
+Cyberbullying in some ways is similar to the traditional forms of bullying parents of today are familiar with.
+It has a number of different forms.
+Some examples of cyberbullying are, sending threatening messages, spreading lies or rumours online, pretending to be someone else online by creating a fake social media profile, or taking control of a person's account.
+Tricking people, to accept a person as Friend or Follower, just to access a targets Personal Information.
+Then posting or sharing the content online.
+Posting embarrassing hurtful images or videos of someone online.

 The main difference between traditional bullying and cyberbullying is that cyberbullying is a 24 hour 7 day a week experience.
 There is no longer a safe zone for the victim to retreat to.
-Even in the safety of their own home the bullying continues through digital devices.
-The bullying is also done in an online environment where the act is seen by a very large audience.
-This can have a dramatically negative effect on a person's mental health.
+Even in the safety of their own home, a cyberbully can continue to engage with a victim through their digital devices.
+What makes Cyberbullying particularly hurtful in an online environment, is knowing that there is a very large audience.
+This can have a dramatically negative effect on a person's mental health and wellbeing.

 We think of a bully as being the big strong child in the yard.
-The cyberbully may be the most unassuming child in the school.
-We have often found that the cyberbully may have been a victim of cyberbullying or the traditional physical or verbal bullying.
-A cyberbully can use the anonymity that a digital device provides to target a child.
-Children can engage in this behaviour without realising the damage and harm that they are causing to the victim.
-As the cyberbullying is carried out on a screen, there is a serious emotional disconnect between the cyberbully and the victim.
+However, a cyberbully may be the most unassuming child in the school.
+We have often found that the cyberbully may have been a victim of cyberbullying or a more traditional form of physical or verbal bullying in the past.
+A cyberbully can often attempt to use the anonymity the online world affords, to target another.

 - A child should never place themselves in a position of vulnerability.
-Posting or Sharing images permits others the ability to Comment or Judge the image and the person.
-In general children will post what they believe is the best version of themselves online.
-A public attack on this online persona can have devastating and long lasting effects
+Posting or sharing images gives others the ability to comment or judge a person based on their content.
+People generally post what they believe is the best version of themselves online.
+A public attack on this online persona, can have devastating and long lasting effects on a victim.

-- Know what signs to look out for and if you see them you may need to have a conversation with your child.
+- Parents need to know now what signs to look out for.
+If you see them, you may need to have a conversation with your child.

 - Has the child suddenly become uninterested in digital devices and chooses to avoid them

-- Is the child getting upset, angry or frustrated after using a digital device
+- Is your child upset, angry or frustrated when they use a digital device

-- Is the child unwilling to discuss their experiences online
+- Are they unwilling to discuss their experiences online

-- Is the child reacting with sadness or anger when a call or message is received on the device
+- Does a child react with sadness or anger after receiving a call or message

-- Is the child quickly switching screens when a parent enters the room
+- Do they quickly switch screens when a parent enters the room

-- It is important to maintain an open line of communication with your child.
+- It is vitally important to maintain an open line of communication with your child always, especially regarding anything online.
 This can be a very distressing and upsetting experience for the child.
-It may also be an uncomfortable experience for a parent because you may have to issues which are awkward to deal with
+It may also be an uncomfortable experience for a parent because you may have to deal with issues which may be very awkward to deal with

-- Parents should approach the child in a non-judgmental and understanding way
+- Parents should always approach a child in a non-judgmental and understanding way

-- Finally the matter should be REPORTED to the social media site, School, Club or Gardai
+- REPORT the matter to the social media site, School, Club and authorities

 - Acknowledge that there is a problem